3.6 Balance, Coordination, & Vestibular Basics

 Berg Balance Scale (BBS)

-The Berg Balance Scale (BBS) rates 14 functional tasks (sitting, standing, transfers, reaching, turning, single-leg stance) on a 0-4 scale, for a maximum of 56 points.
+The Berg Balance Scale (BBS) rates 14 functional tasks (sitting, standing, transfers, reaching, turning, retrieving an object, single-leg stance) on a 0-4 scale, for a maximum of 56 points.
 Higher is better.

-• A score of 45 or below is commonly used as a marker of increased fall risk.
+• A score of 45 or below is commonly used as a marker of increased fall risk (some literature uses cutoffs up to 51, but 45/56 is the classic exam answer).

-• The BBS is widely used to track progress across a plan of care; the PTA can administer it as a data-collection task when the PT includes it.
+• The BBS tracks progress across a plan of care; the PTA can administer it as a data-collection task when the PT includes it.

 Timed Up and Go (TUG)